-...Organic National Pickling Cucumber - A cucumber for all your needs!
+...Organic Non-GMO National Pickling Cucumber - A cucumber for all your needs!
 These short, thick cukes with blunt ends are perfect for pickles and delicious for slicing into salads.
-These average 6” and are slightly tapered to fit in a pickle jar; skin is...
+These average 6” and are slightly tapered to fit in a pickle jar;...

-...Organic Calypso F1 Hybrid Cucumber - All-female hybrid pickler with exceptional yields.
+...Organic Non-GMO Calypso F1 Hybrid Cucumber - All-female hybrid pickler with exceptional yields.
 These gynoecious cucumbers yield abundant, uniform, blocky fruits.
-3" long by 1" wide cucumbers are great for pickling with excellent eating quality.
-Calypso...
+3" long by 1" wide cucumbers are great for pickling with excellent eating quality....

-...Organic Green Finger Cucumber - Beit alpha type, with thin skin, exceptional flavor and a small seed cavity.
+...Organic Non-GMO Green Finger Cucumber - Beit alpha type, with thin skin, exceptional flavor and a small seed cavity.
 Beit alphas are similar to European slicers but shorter, averaging 8-10”.
-Green Finger has more durability than most varieties of this...
+Green Finger has more durability than most varieties of...

 Cold-Tolerant Varieties for Season Extension

 Trials Update - Preparing Garden Beds For Winter

 Farmer Paul's Row - The Joys of Remay

 Katie's Kitchen - Abundant Greens Savory Tart

 The seasons are changing, but you can continue to grow these great varieties, in hoop-houses or low tunnels, for a late season harvest.
 You’ll need to add about 14 days to the days to maturity date due to lower light and cooler temperatures.